How long has Masters Pest Control been in business?

 Accountability!
-As the owner of a family operated business my name and reputation is literally a part of every job we do and every service we perform.
+As the owner of a family operated business my name and reputation is literally a part of every job we do, and every service we perform.
 My name is on our trucks, service uniforms, and all stationary.
 We have an A rating in Angie’s List, and an A+ rating with the Better Business Bureau.
-Find out what our customers are saying by clicking on our “Testimonials” Page.
+Find out what or customers are saying by clicking on our “Testimonials”.
+Page.
 Here you will see honest reviews.

 Are your products safe?

 This is a huge question.
 First we need to ask, “What is safe?”
 Is water safe?
 How about sugar, salt, bleach, tooth paste just to name a few common house hold products?
 All of these can cause harm or death if not used properly.
 Have you read your toothpaste label lately?
 Webster defines safe as “Being free from harm or risk”.
 Are these products “free from risk”?
 By definition no, but neither is driving, nonetheless it seems to be an essential part of our daily lives.
 Every time we put loved ones in our vehicles to go somewhere we conclude that the benefits of driving outweigh the risks.
 So much so that we rarely give it a second thought.
 When pesticides are used by professionals the benefits far outweigh the risks.

 Are the treatments that we use as PMPs risk-free?
 No, but ask yourself, “Does the benefit of using a professional pest control service outweigh the risks associated with exposure to vermin like fleas, ticks, mice, rats and mosquitoes that are known to be vectors of disease?”
 A serious question indeed.
 Not to mention the pain and injury associated with aggressive stinging and biting insects like hornets, yellow jackets, and spiders.